 Was There Actual Consultation?
 The National Energy Board didn’t come across as taking the oral evidence seriously.
 They didn’t know how to pronounce the names of the Nations who were offering evidence, for example.
 Anytime I’ve given speeches or book readings on Vancouver Island I’ve spent the few minutes it takes online to learn how to say the name of the Nation whose territory I was presenting in.
 It’s basic respect.

 The chairpeople didn’t sound like they were very concerned about what they were hearing either.
 “Interesting” isn’t how I’d respond when someone was describing the death of their people.
-And I’m not sure what “different perspectives” he was commenting on as there was
+And I’m not sure what “different perspectives” he was commenting on as there was little deviation between any of the Nations.

 The NEB also allowed the Indigenous Caucus for Trans Mountain (IAMC) to take one of the time slots and testify on the very first first day (ahead of most of the Coast Salish nations).
 The IAMC “does not represent any Indigenous nations.”
 They are a body made up of foreign First Nations individuals who should not have been allowed to testify.